cedx/ngx-cookies/README.md

 ```

 ## Usage
-This package delivers two providers dedicated to the cookie management: the `Cookies` service and the `COOKIE_OPTIONS` injection token.
+This package provides a service dedicated to the cookie management: the `Cookies` class.

-They need to be registered with the dependency injector by importing their module, the `CookieModule` class:
+It needs to be registered with the dependency injector by importing its module, the `CookieModule` class:

 ```javascript
 import {NgModule} from '@angular/core';